 On October 4-5, Zamir's concern grew as additional signs of an impending attack were detected.
-Soviet advisers and their families left Egypt and Syria, transport aircraft thought to be laden with military equipment landed in Cairo and Damascus, and aerial photographs revealed that Egyptian and Syrian concentrations of tanks, infantry and SAM missiles were at an unprecedented high.
+Soviet advisers and their families left Egypt and Syria, transport aircraft thought to be laden with military equipment landed in Cairo and Damascus, and aerial photographs revealed that Egyptian and Syrian concentrations of tanks, infantry, and SAM missiles were at an unprecedented high.

 According to declassified documents from the Agranat Commission Brigadier General Yisrael Lior who was Prime Minister Golda Meri's military secretary/attache claimed that Mossad knew from Ashraf Marwan that an attack was going to occur under the guise of a military drill a week before it occurred, but the process of passing along the information to the Prime Ministers office failed.

-The information ended up with Mossad head Zvi Zamir's aid who passed it along Zamir at 12:30 AM 5 October.
+The information ended up with Mossad head Zvi Zamir's aid who passed it along with Zamir at 12:30 AM 5 October.

-According to the claim, an unfocused and groggy Zamir thanked the aide for the information and said he would pass it along to the Prime Ministers office in the morning.
+According to the claim, an unfocused and groggy Zamir thanked the aide for the information and said he would pass it along to the Prime Ministers' office in the morning.